Run Swift on Debian Trixie

 A better approach

-It sure is fun to hack all the things but it leaves LLDB without a functional Python runtime, and that matters.
+It sure is fun to hack all the things but it leaves LLDB’s Python in an undefined state, and that matters: Swift REPL runs on top of LLDB.
 LLDB uses Python as its scripting engine: breakpoint callbacks, custom commands, and automation all run through it.
 Let’s do this properly.

 The right path is to download the latest Python 3.11—and corresponding libnsl2 dependency—from Debian 12 Bookworm: